-Under the Sea Journey of the Little Mermaid is an attraction in New Fantasyland at Disney World.
-More commonly known as The Little Mermaid ride, this attraction allows guests to plunge under the sea, entering a whole new world of aquatic life.
+Under the Sea-Journey of the Little Mermaid is an attraction in New Fantasyland at Magic Kingdom.
+Commonly known as The Little Mermaid Ride, this attraction allows guests to go under the sea and visit the world of the little mermaid.

 Here’s a quick reference chart for the Journey of the Little Mermaid at Magic Kingdom.

 |Under the Sea Journey of the Little Mermaid||Magic Kingdom|